 The mission of The Honors College is:

-- To contribute to the University's ability to attract academically talented, serious students with interests matching the programs of the University at Albany and to retain these students to graduation
+- To attract and retain academically talented, serious students with interests matching the programs of the University at Albany

 - To develop a sense of community among the students in The Honors College

 - To prepare students for advanced study in graduate and professional schools, or for a rewarding professional life

 The Honors College is housed in the Office of the Vice Provost and Dean for Undergraduate Education.
 The main office of The Honors College is located in LC 31, (518) 442-9067.
 It is administered by the Dean who reports to the Vice Provost for Undergraduate Education and the Honors College Governing Board.
 Members of the Governing Board include the Deans of all Colleges and Schools at UAlbany, or their designees; teaching faculty equal to the number of deans on the Governing Board; and one sophomore, junior, and senior honors student.
 The teaching faculty are appointed by the Provost in consultation with the University Senate’s Governance Council.
 Students are elected by those in their graduating class.